katzenyo/aws-sa-notes/AWS Solutions Architect Training/Relational Database Service (RDS)/RDS Backup and Restore.md

 	- First snapshot is a full snapshot of all consumed data
 	- Subsequent snapshots are incrementals
 	- Snapshots must be deleted manually
+	- Manual snapshots are available for up to 1 year
 - AWS Managed S3 buckets for S3

 ### Cross-Region